-Budgeted cost: £ 18,700
+Budgeted cost: £65,508

-Activity Evidence that supports this approach Challenge number(s) addressed Provision of outside agencies according to identified student need (e.g. Northampton Saints multisports/values/wel lbeing intervention) Disadvantaged students often require support to manage mental health problems and provide them with coping strategies Raising aspirations and offering opportunities for developing social skills.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learning.pdf(educationendow mentfoundation.org.uk) 3,4 Supporting Trips Giving financial support to families to enable disadvantaged students to attend residential and non-residential trips in accordance with the school's Charging and Remissions Policy.
+Activity Evidence that supports this approach Challen ge number (s) addres sed Provision of outside agencies according to identified student need (e.g. Wild for Life /values/wellb eing intervention) Disadvantaged students often require support to manage mental health problems and provide them with coping strategies Raising aspirations and offering opportunities for developing social skills.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learning.pdf(educationendowment foundation.org.uk) 3 4 Supporting Trips Giving financial support to families to enable disadvantaged students to attend residential and non-residential trips in accordance with the school's Charging and Remissions Policy.
 Allowing students to broaden their experiences, raise aspirations, increase resilience, raise self-esteem and increase cultural capital.
+3 4 5

 Providing students with resources quickly so that they can take full advantage of school life.
-3,4 Further cultural capital acquisition A proportion of the budget is set facilitate opportunities that offer the acquisition of cultural capital - e.g. English Author visits, Theatre Trips, etc. 3,4

-Activity Evidence that supports this approach Challenge number(s) addressed EEF 2022: There is intrinsic value in teaching pupils creative and performance skills and ensuring disadvantaged pupils access a rich and stimulating arts education.
+Further cultural capital acquisition A proportion of the budget is set facilitate opportunities that offer the acquisition of cultural capital - e.g. English Author visits, Theatre Trips, etc. EEF 2022: There is intrinsic value in teaching pupils creative and performance skills and ensuring disadvantaged pupils access a rich and stimulating arts education.
 Arts participation may be delivered within the core curriculum, or though extra-curricular or cultural trips which can be subject to financial barriers for pupils from deprived backgrounds.
-Uniform and equipment Supporting day to day 'micro' barriers to learning such as equipment/uniform costs.
-Providing students with resources quickly so that they can take full advantage of school life 6 Contingency fund Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified. all
+3 4 Uniform and equipment Supporting day to day 'micro' barriers to learning such as equipment/uniform costs.
+Providing students with resources quickly so that they can take full advantage of school life.
+Checking in with students and ensuring they know who their support network is to ask trusted adults for any resources.
+3 5 6 Contingency fund Based on our experiences and those of similar schools to ours, we have identified a need to set a small amount of funding aside to respond quickly to needs that have not yet been identified.
+All

-Total budgeted cost: £189,137
+Total budgeted cost: £188,108